 Via my position with Ethical Sugar, I also became a member of the multi-stakeholder roundtable Bonsucro.
 In 2012, I was chosen to be part of the committee that would advise on revisions to the production standard against which Bonsucro certifies sugarcane producers as sustainable.
 A guide to Bonsucro for civil society actors is available here.

 Through my research I have also made contributions to public reports concerning the sugar industry.
 These include the Nuffield Council on Bioethics' report on biofuels and the Harvard Kennedy School's Collaborating for Change in Sugar Production.
 In addition, I have provided information to the policy departments of international development organisations including ActionAid, Oxfam, Traidcraft and the Fairtrade Foundation, as well as to Coca-Cola’s expert convening on land rights in its sugar supply-chain.
+I have also participated in a public art event for the Delfina Foundation's Politics of Food series.
 Finally, my work has been cited in media reports, including:

 - 'Reform subsidies to sugar beet producers and support small scale farming' says report looking at ways to combat sugar problem, Farming UK, 11 February 2016